-Back to hotel for check-in.
+Back to the hotel for check-in.
 Oh yeah, they won’t let you for an early check-in, 2 p.m. it is.
 Book another Uber for our next place on the itinerary.

 Perak Cave Temple (Perak Tong)

 Perak Cave is one of the most famous and visited cave temple in Ipoh.
-Upon arrival, you can see a huge parking space and probably some tourism buses that separate the small pond with Kwan Yin statue and the cave temple.
+Upon arrival, you can see a huge parking space and probably some tour buses that separate the small pond with Kwan Yin statue and the cave temple.